openstack/manila/doc/source/configuration/shared-file-systems/drivers/cephfs_driver.rst

 Enabling snapshot support in Ceph backend
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-CephFS Snapshots were experimental prior to the Nautilus release of Ceph.
-There may be some `limitations on snapshots`_ based on the Ceph version you
-use.

 From Ceph Nautilus, all new filesystems created on Ceph have snapshots
 enabled by default.
 If you've upgraded your ceph cluster and want to enable